strimzi/strimzi-ui/docs/Architecture.md

 Tooling, such as [`npm audit`](https://docs.npmjs.com/cli/audit) make use of/utilise these sections to report when a dependency has a known vulnerability, and can thus call out if an issue is shipped by this package, assuming that dependencies are correctly catagorised based on their usage.
 Given the nature of JavaScript and where it is used, having these tools report issues when they occur is incredibly valuable.

-The Strimzi-ui will not be published.
+The Strimzi UI will not be published.
 Instead, it will consume a number of packages, and be built to provide a UI.
 Some of these packages will be used and shipped directly, but some will also generate and polyfill code in this repository to produce the the built UI.
 Thus, in the event of a security issue, we need to understand if the issue relates in any way to what we ship.
 We therefore categorise our dependencies as follows:

 - `dependencies` are any dependency which are either shipped bundled in the built output via direct usage (E.g. React), included in the dockerfile which will run the UI (E.g. Express) or generate output that is then built and shipped (I.e. typescript transforms/plugins, Webpack plugins etc)
 - `devDependencies` are used to support the development and test of the UI, but that are not shipped.
 E.g. Webpack, Jest, eslint